SapienLLCdev/Cthulhu/README.md

 If you like what you see here, please consider donating to our [Kickstarter!](https://www.kickstarter.com/).

 The Cthulhu Shield is an open-source Arduino Uno and Arduino Mega compatible sensory substitution/sensory augmentation device.
 It uses an 18 electrode grid to tactiley display signals on the tongue.
+In this repository, we have provided a number of example projects to get you started with your Cthulhu, but we encourage you to experiment and build your own senses!

-# Repository Contents
+# Repository Contents:

 * [Cthulhu Camera Demo](https://github.com/SapienLLCdev/Cthulhu/tree/master/Android%20Examples/CthulhuCameraDemo)
 * [Waveform Test](https://github.com/SapienLLCdev/Cthulhu/tree/master/examples/check_waveform_test_function)
 * [Demonstration](https://github.com/SapienLLCdev/Cthulhu/tree/master/examples/demonstration_example)